JDroids/robotlib/README.md

-What is robotlib?
+What is RobotLib?
 ==
-Robotlib is a library for programming FTC robots.
+RobotLib is a library for programming FTC robots.
 Unlike FRC, FTC only contains a very minimal SDK.
 This library aims to address this issue.
 As this library was inspired by the FRC SDK, this library was inspired by WPILib.